2021 OFFICE BEARERS

-The Divisional Councils key role is member engagement and local support for CPA Australia and maintaining the integrity of the designation.
-Divisional Councils are an important conduit between the members and CPA Australia’s Board and the organisation more broadly.
-Depending on the size and complexity of the Division, regional committee branches, speciality interest and sector committees or networks may support the work of Divisional Councils in member engagement and advocacy activities.
-Divisional Councillors are elected by the membership in the Division, usually to a three-year term.
+The Divisional Council's key role is member engagement and local support for CPA Australia, as well as maintaining the integrity of the designation.
+The council is an important conduit between the members, the Board and the organisation more broadly.
+Depending on the size and complexity of the division, regional committee branches and specialty interest or sector committees and networks may support the Divisional Council with member engagement and advocacy activities.
+Councillors are elected by the membership in the division, usually to a three-year term.

 Fiona Stagg FCPA – President

-With a strong background in the corporate sector, including senior finance roles for agricultural and aquacultural companies, Fiona brings extensive accounting and finance experience to the Tasmanian Divisional Council.
-In addition, Fiona has expertise in change management, systems implementation, manufacturing and governance.
-Her current role includes overseeing the Nichols Poultry financial operations, involvement in strategic projects, and the group payroll for Tasfoods Ltd. Fiona is a Fellow of CPA Australia, a graduate of AICD and is a Board and Committee Member of ILC Tasmania.
+With a strong background in the corporate sector, including senior finance roles for agricultural and aqua cultural companies, Fiona brings extensive experience to the Tasmanian Divisional Council.
+She also has expertise in change management, systems implementation, manufacturing and governance.
+She currently oversees the Nichols Poultry financial operations, involvement in strategic projects, and the group payroll for Tasfoods Ltd.

 Ric De Santi FCPA – Deputy President

-Deputy Auditor General and Chief Operating Officer, Tasmanian Audit Office
+Deputy Auditor General and COO, Tasmanian Audit Office

-Ric is the Deputy Auditor General and Chief Operating Officer with the Tasmanian Audit Office.
-He has extensive public sector experience, including management, financial and performance audit and reporting.
-Ric is a Fellow of CPA Australia, a Registered Company Auditor and a Graduate of the AICD.
-He is a Director of CPA Australia, including being a member of the Board’s Audit and Risk and Member Engagement Committees.
-He is also a member of CPA Australia’s Public Sector Network.
-Ric is a Commissioner with the Tasmanian Catholic Education Commission, including Chair of its Finance Committee, and a member of the Australasian Council of Auditors-General (ACAG) Financial Reporting and Accounting Committee and Chair of the ACAG Heads of Financial Audit Group.
+Ric has extensive public sector experience in management, financial and performance audit and reporting.
+Ric is a CPA Australia Board member and sits on a number of committees.
+Ric is a Commissioner with the Tasmanian Catholic Education Commission, and Chair of its Finance Committee, as well as a member of the Australasian Council of Auditors-General (ACAG) Financial Reporting and Accounting Committee, and Chair of the ACAG Heads of Financial Audit Group.

 Professor Gary O’Donovan FCPA – Deputy President